 - non-performing notes

-is like a mortgage however, it differs slightly and that’s because there are three important people in a trust deed investment;
+is like a mortgage but it differs slightly because there are three important people in a trust deed investment;

 the borrower or the trustor, the lender or the beneficiary, and the trustee.
 The Trustee is the person who actually purchases the property and in the end, if the trustee is paid as promised, then they won’t have any claim to the property.
 However, in a trust deed investment